The art of putting is unique to every golfer and the selection of putter is down to the look, feel, and putting stroke of every individual.

 After the introduction of the Utta Percha golf ball (AKA the “guttie”) in 1848, golfers started switching to clubs and putters with metal clubheads for an improved feel.

-The original putter design was in the form of a blade and later enhanced by Karsten Solheim when he founded the Ping golf company and developed the Ping putter later named the Ping Anser.
+The original putter design, one of the different types of putter heads, was in the form of a blade and later enhanced by Karsten Solheim when he founded the Ping golf company and developed the Ping putter later named the Ping Anser.

 Mallet putters are larger than blade putters providing more forgiveness and consistency throughout the putting stroke.